Verun

 Auto-detect with Claude

 Click Detect to let Claude analyze your project automatically.
-It scans your repo for .env files, detects which ports your app uses, and generates the setup and start configuration for you.
-This is the fastest way to get started.
+It creates a task, scans your repo for .env files, detects which ports your app uses, and generates the setup and start configuration for you.
+Hooks are saved automatically when the analysis completes — this is the fastest way to get started.

 Configure manually